-The purpose of the check valve is to isolate the air in the storage tank from the components upstream.
-Thus when the compressor turns off, the air in the storage tank will be retained and not lost through the drier purge air path or back through the compressor.
+A built-in check valve on the dryer is to isolate the air in the storage tank from the components upstream.
+Thus, when the compressor turns off, the air in the storage tank will be retained and not lost through the drier purge air path or back through the compressor.

-4.2.8 Storage Tank
+4.2.7 STORAGE TANK